 These are four free methods to grow your blog traffic, and we’re going to be going over just to get you started getting some traffic to a brand new blog or a highly competitive niche that you might be in.

-So, the first of our free methods to grow your blog traffic is creating an email list so every time you publish a blog post if you have an email list of subscribers you actually can send out that blog post to your email subscribers and that gets them clicking through back to your blog to read your blog article that’s how you’re going to get repeat visitors so if you think about a blog that’s getting a thousand visitors a month.
+So, the first of our free methods to grow your blog traffic is creating an email list.
+Every time you publish a blog post if you have an email list of subscribers you actually can send out that blog post to your email subscribers and that gets them clicking through back to your blog to read your article.
+That’s how you’re going to get repeat visitors so if you think about a blog that’s getting a thousand visitors a month.

-Typically web sites have about 60-70% of their visitors as unique first-time visitors so about 660 visitors coming through out of a thousand are probably going to be new now the other one-third are 340 visitors could be repeat visitors now you can up this and you can get more of your blog traffic coming back again and again and again by building out an email list so to build an email list you just have to sign up for email software.
+Typically web sites have about 60-70% of their visitors as unique first-time visitors.
+That means about 660 visitors coming through out of a thousand are probably going to be new.
+Now, the other one-third are 340 visitors could be repeat visitors.
+You can get more of your blog traffic coming back again and again and again by building out an email list.

 At the end of every blog post I like to put in a little form that I embed into the blog post at the bottom so when people get done reading my blog article they find that form they fill out their name their email address and in exchange they get a free guide or they get access to a free course that I’m offering and that’s how I start getting subscribers to my email list.